Whatsapp Icon

 Radiation Therapy: When radiation therapy is directed near the pelvic area, it can damage the ovaries and affect their ability to produce hormones, leading to changes in the menstrual cycle.
 This can result in irregular periods or amenorrhea (the absence of menstruation).
 The impact of radiation therapy on menstruation largely depends on the dose of radiation and the area being treated.

-Surgery Impact: Surgical treatments for cancer, particularly those involving the reproductive organs like hysterectomy (removal of the uterus) or oophorectomy (removal of ovaries), can cause immediate and permanent cessation of menstruation.
+Surgery Impact: Surgical cancer treatments, particularly those involving the reproductive organs like hysterectomy (removal of the uterus) or oophorectomy (removal of ovaries), can cause immediate and permanent cessation of menstruation.
 These surgeries directly impact hormonal levels and the body's ability to menstruate, leading to surgical menopause in some cases.

 Coping with Menstrual Changes: Facing alterations in menstrual cycles while battling cancer can be distressing.
 It's crucial to maintain open communication with your healthcare provider about these changes.
 They can offer resources and solutions to manage symptoms, including hormonal treatments or alternative therapies to help rebalance your body.
 Embracing a healthy lifestyle also plays a role.
 Including nutrient-rich foods like legumes, whole grains, and a variety of fruits and vegetables in your diet can support your body's healing process.
 Yoga and meditation can also provide mental and emotional relief during this challenging time.

 Remember, you're not alone in this journey.
-Support groups and counseling services can offer emotional support and practical advice from others who understand what you're going through.
-By understanding how cancer treatments might affect your menstrual health, you can better prepare for and manage these changes, helping you focus on your recovery and wellbeing.
+Support groups and counselling services can offer emotional support and practical advice from others who understand what you're going through.
+By understanding how cancer treatments might affect your menstrual health, you can better prepare for and manage these changes, helping you focus on your recovery and wellness.

 Cancer Types Most Likely to Affect Menstrual Cycles